 The Cape Cod Line begins in Buzzards Bay, Bourne after it crosses over the Cohasset Narrows Bridge.
 The tracks pass the former train station in Buzzards Bay.
 This building is currently used by the Canal Area Chamber of Commerce, is a stop on the CapeFLYER summer service and the parking lot has varied users including inter-city bus passengers.
 There are currently two rail platforms at this location.
-Cape Flyer passengers use the short raised platform, and the longer ground level platform is considered obsolete because it is not handicap accessible.
+CapeFLYER passengers use the short, raised platform, and the longer ground level platform is considered obsolete because it is not handicap accessible.

-FIGURE 36.
+FIGURE 27.
 Cape Cod Canal Rail Bridge

 Immediately after passing the Buzzards Bay train station the train must cross the Cape Cod Canal over the Cape Cod Canal Railroad Bridge.
 The Cape Cod Canal Railroad Bridge was first built in 1910 during the construction of the Cape Cod Canal.
 When the canal was reconstructed in 1933, a new railroad bridge was built over the widened waterway.
 Since the railroad grade could not be easily raised, the Army Corps of Engineers constructed a vertical lift railroad bridge.
 The new bridge was completed in December of 1935 and was the longest bridge of its kind at the time.
 Recently, the Cape Cod Railroad Bridge underwent a major rehabilitation effort, in large part through \$25 million in Federal funds.
 Normally the bridge remains in the "up" position, allowing marine traffic access through the canal, and is lowered for rail service as needed.
 Marine traffic has statutory right-of-way over rail traffic but can be managed to accommodate scheduled train service such as the Cape Flyer.
-The bridge is 806 feet long, 297 feet high and has a high water clearance of 136 feet.
-Rail improvement is scheduled for 2015 to decrease waiting time for crossing the bridge.
+The bridge is 806 feet long, 297 feet high and has a high-water clearance of 136 feet.

-FIGURE 37.
+FIGURE 28.
 Former Rail Station in Buzzards Bay

-FIGURE 38.
+FIGURE 29.
 Rail Tracks West of the Sagamore Bridge

-After Crossing the Cape Cod Canal the track splits between the Cape Cod Branch and Woods Hole Branch.
+After Crossing the Cape Cod Canal, the track splits between the Cape Cod Branch and Woods Hole Branch.
 The Cape Cod Branch follows the Cape Cod Canal and then runs alongside Route 6A through Sandwich and Barnstable.
-Out of service side tracks and former stations can be seen in West Barnstable and Sandwich.
-Plans to build a new platform for CapeFLYER passengers on the south side of the canal after the split were been presented in 2014.
+Out of service sidetracks and former stations can be seen in West Barnstable and Sandwich.
+A CapeFLYER platform was built under the Bourne Bridge and allows passengers on the south side of the canal to disembark.
+Transit connections are provided from the Cape Flyer to the Steamship ferries in Woods Hole.
 The Cape Cod Line continues to the Yarmouth "wye" (triangular junction) at Willow Street in Yarmouth.
 Here, the Hyannis Branch turns south, while the Cape Cod Line continues to the east.

-East of Willow Street, the Cape Cod Line continues towards Dennis on its third segment.
+East of Willow Street, the Cape Cod Line continues towards Yarmouth on its third segment.
 This is the easternmost section of railroad still in use on Cape Cod.
 It extends from Willow Street in Yarmouth to the Yarmouth Waste Management Facility just west of Station Avenue.
 The connection to the Waste Management Facility can be made from the mainline in either direction.
 Mass Coastal Railroad operates its "Energy Train" from this facility, usually one or two trips a day exporting solid waste to a waste-to-energy facility in Rochester, Mass.
 In total, the segment contains 3.38 miles of track, the grade separated crossing of Route 6, and 23 total roadway crossings.

-FIGURE 39.
+FIGURE 30.
 Rail Crossing at Willow Street in Yarmouth